Redstoners/PPA/README.md

-# P.A.I.
+# P.P.A.
 A personal assistant written in Python.

 ## Why did you start this project?
-~~I wanted to change the world with a new and revolutionary AI that would be lightweight, IoT friendly, open-source and hackable.~~
-I had nothing to do, and school is driving me to insanity
+I had nothing to do, and school is driving me insane.

 ### What does it do?
 It personally assists you.